KennethEnevoldsen/asent/docs/index.rst

 .. image:: https://img.shields.io/github/stars/kennethenevoldsen/asent.svg?style=social&label=Star&maxAge=2592000
    :target: https://github.com/kennethenevoldsen/asent

-Augmenty is an augmentation library based on spaCy for augmenting texts.
-Augmenty differs from other augmentation libraries in that it corrects (as far as possible) the token, sentence and document labels under the augmentation.
+Asent is a rule-based sentiment model, building on `spaCy <https://spacy.io>`__, allowing the user to take advantage of rules based on part-of-speech tags, names and much more.
+The goal with asent is to have a fast and transparent sentiment pipeline, which is easily customizable.

 Contents
 ---------------------------------

-The documentation is organized into three parts:
+The documentation consist of three parts:

-- **Getting started** contains the installation instructions, guides, and tutorials on how to use augmenty.
+- **Getting started** contains the installation instructions, guides, and tutorials on how to use asent.
-- **Augmenters** contains the documentation for each augmenter implemented in augmenty.
+- **Languages** contains the documentation on the resources used for each specific language.
-- **API references** contains the documentation of each function and public class other than augmenters.
+- **API references** contains the documentation of each function and public class.

 .. toctree::
    :maxdepth: 3